Edinburgh Wanderers

 Edinburgh Wanderers is a former rugby union club, founded in 1868.
 It was latterly a tenant of the Scottish Rugby Union, playing home fixtures at Murrayfield Stadium for nearly 75 years.
 In 1997 it merged with Murrayfield RFC to form Murrayfield Wanderers.

 Formation

 The rugby club was formed in 1868.
-The club was initially known as St. Andrew's Wanderers, as it was formed by St. Andrew's University graduates based in Edinburgh.
+The club was initially known as St. Andrew's Wanderers, as it was formed by St. Andrews University graduates based in Edinburgh.